Pati-Salam model in curved space-time from square root Lorentz manifold: Particles Spectrum

-Fermionic like fields $u$ transfer as $U(4)$ fundamental representation according to \eqref{transforA}.
-So, fermions are filled into $SU(4)$ fundamental representation naturally as Table~\ref{table2}.
-In Table~\ref{table2}, there exist both left handed and right handed fermions for all quarks and leptons.
+The fermionic fields $\psi_{i}$ transform as the $U(4^{\prime})\times U(4)$ fundamental representation according to (\ref{transforA}).
+So, fermions are filled into the $SU(4)$ fundamental representation $\mathbf{4}\otimes \mathbf{6}$ naturally.
+The fundamental representation $\mathbf{4}$ corresponds to 3 colors and 1 lepton and leads us reobtain ``Lepton number as the fourth color'' \cite{Pati:1974yy} .
+The fundamental representation $\mathbf{6}$ corresponds to 6 flavor of quarks and leptons.
+The weight diagram coordinates in Chevalley basis of representation $\mathbf{6}$ (see in TABLE.~\ref{table1}) have good correspondence with the quarks quantum number \cite{Agashe:2014kda}.
+The antifermions be filled into the representation $\mathbf{6}\otimes\mathbf{\bar{4}}$ similarly.
+The weight diagram of fermions is shown in FIG.~\ref{figure2}.
+Both left handed and right handed fermions for all quarks and leptons are existed.
 Especially, the existence of right handed neutrinos is predicted.
-This is compatible with experimental results \cite{Fukuda:1998fd} and the well know Seesaw mechanism
+This is compatible with experimental results \cite{Fukuda:1998fd} and the well know Seesaw mechanism \cite{Minkowski:1977sc,Mohapatra:1979ia,Yanagida:1980xy,Schechter:1980gr,Xing:2011zza}.
+The $2I_{z}$ being used in Table~\ref{table1} are not no reasons because we have the Gell-Mann-Nishijima formula \cite{Agashe:2014kda}

-The representation $\mathbf{4}$ lead us reobtain ``Lepton number as the fourth color'' \cite{Pati:1974yy} .
-The weight diagram coordinates in Chevalley basis of representation $\mathbf{6}$ have good correspondence with quarks quantum number \cite{Agashe:2014kda} and we show it in Table~\ref{table3}.
-Antifermions be filled into $\mathbf{6}\otimes\mathbf{\bar{4}}$ similarly.